Generating More Pertinent Captions by Leveraging Semantics and Style on Multi-Source Datasets: Additional Qualitative Results

-To ensure a sufficient semantic coverage with respect to the semantic distribution of the pre-training dataset, $\mbb{Q}$ must be large enough.
-In our case, we construct $\mbb{Q}$ with the set of all unigrams found in the OpenWebText corpus, a publicly available clone of OpenAI's WebText dataset~\cite{radford2019language} and which contains around 38GB of text data.
-Compared to the tags extracted from oversampled regions~\cite{anderson2018bottom,zhang2021vinvl}, the keywords we extract do not refer to local regions of the input image, but rather correspond to the image as a whole and have an increased richness in semantics, which can also contain universally recognizable proper nouns and concepts.
+The keywords dictionary $\mbb{Q}$ must be large enough to ensure sufficient coverage with respect to the semantic distribution of web-collected datasets.
+To this aim, we construct $\mbb{Q}$ by mining around 11.5k unigrams from COCO, Visual Genome, and the OpenWebText corpus, a public clone of OpenAI's WebText dataset~\citep{radford2019language}.
+For computing cross-modal similarities, we leverage the multi-modal embedding space of CLIP~\citep{radford2021learning}, which can scale well in terms of the number of concepts.
+Embeddings for the keywords in $\mbb{Q}$ are obtained through the CLIP text model and can be pre-computed in advance.
+The embedding of an image is instead obtained through the CLIP image model and acts as a query of a $k$NN search.
+Although CLIP's encoder was trained on web-collected sentences, we found it to work well enough also in our case, in which it is fed with only one unigram.
+For efficiency reasons, we optimize this process using an index for approximate search~\citep{johnson2019billion}.
+Compared to the tags extracted from object regions~\citep{anderson2018bottom,zhang2021vinvl}, the keywords we extract do not refer to local regions of the input image, but rather correspond to the image as a whole and have an increased semantic coverage with respect to object detectors trained on standard datasets.

-\tit{Dataset indicator} To aid the generation process and separate content from style, we give the model full awareness of the kind of dataset to which every training caption belongs.
-The dataset indicator is implemented by employing a learnable token embedding, which can be concatenated to the representation of the keywords.
-In practice, at training time we employ two dataset indicators: one for human-collected sources and one for machine-collected sources.
+\tit{Style token} To aid the generation process and separate content from style, we give the model awareness of the kind of dataset to which every training caption belongs.
+This is done with a ``style token'', which is implemented through a learnable token embedding and which can be concatenated to the representation of the keywords.
+For simplicity, we employ a style token with two possible values, one for encoding human-annotated sources ($\theta = \texttt{human-annotated}$) and the second for encoding web-collected sources ($\theta = \texttt{web-collected}$).
+Notice that, while $\theta = \texttt{human-annotated}$ actually refers to a uniform annotation style, $\theta = \texttt{web-collected}$ can be thought as containing a collection of heterogeneous descriptive styles, as web-collected sources might have different styles (\eg, news captions and captions extracted from social media sites).